 In the first two weeks of your very first study term as an OUA student, you will likely get to chat with one of our Student Coaches.
 Our Student Coaches are some of the wonderful supporters you will encounter in your time with OUA, and will be calling to make sure you’re ready to go, and feeling comfortable and confident.

 Student Coaches can help you with just about any study-related problem you can think of.
 These aren’t the people to call if you want to shoot the breeze, but if you’re worried about the way you manage your time, your research skills, preparing for an exam or balancing your responsibilities, we can’t recommend them highly enough.

-OUA’s Facebook community now includes nearly 70,000 people and the conversations we have together are often heaps of fun.
+OUA’s Facebook community now includes over 70,000 people, and the conversations we have together are often a lot of fun.
 You’ll also find thousands of students and well-wishers in our Twitter and LinkedIn communities.

 When you join our communities, you’ll find we’re always eager (and usually quick) to answer any questions you might have, and we love to have a chat about the highs and lows of #studentlife.
 These are also excellent social spots to have your voice heard or get insights from the experts.
 So make sure you pop over and say hello to the OUA team and your fellow students who frequent these pages.